cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 .avdx, .vmcx, .is
 ```

-The large file encrypting function processes the **-size** argument and uses it in a switch statement to determine the encrypting offset and the encrypting size.
+The large file encrypting function processes the **-size** chunk mode argument and uses it in a switch statement to determine the encrypting offset and the encrypting size.

+According to [Michael Gillespie](https://twitter.com/demonslay335), here are the chunk mode values:

+ * 0x14 (default) ==> represent 3 chunks of (file_size / 100 * 7)
+ * 0x32 ==> represent 5 chunks of (file_size / 100 * 10)

 The mechanism of encrypting can be simplify to this.
 Basically, Conti will encrypt ***encrypt_length*** amount of bytes and skip the next ***encrypt_offset*** before encrypting again until it reaches the end of the file.
 This makes encryption quicker for large files because it does not have to encrypt everything.

+Also according to Michael, Conti has a bug where the keystream sometime goes out of sync in-between chunks during encryption because the encrypted buffer size is rounded up to the nearest 64 which is the ChaCha state matrix size.

 ![alt text](/uploads/Conti23.PNG)